 From there, millwork/cabinetry is usually the next step.
 Once this is done, we will come to your home and make a template for your bathroom vanity countertop or tub deck.
 A few weeks later, our team will return to install these items.
 Once your plumber hooks up your bathroom sinks and tub/shower, all that will be left for you to do is to enjoy your beautiful new bathroom!

-When you turn to CT Stone for your bathroom design needs, you can always rest assured that you'll have a fantastic selection of quality brands and help from our talented, experienced team every step of the way.
+When you turn to Connecticut Stone for your bathroom design needs, you can always rest assured that you'll have a fantastic selection of quality brands and help from our talented, experienced team every step of the way.
 Ultimately, our goal is to help you turn the bathroom of your dreams into a functional reality and make the process of getting there as enjoyable as possible.

 We have various quality remnants for you to choose from, which are ideal for small vanities and other miscellaneous spaces.
 These remnants present a great opportunity to find a beautiful piece of stone without investing in a full-sized slab.